Who is Peter Parker?

 Battle at Moores Creek Bridge |

-But no armada should ever go to waste, so Parker and Clinton shifted their sights south - on Charleston, South Carolina.
-The town was seen as weakly defended.
+But no armada should ever go to waste, so Parker and Clinton shifted their sights south, on Charleston, South Carolina.
+The town was perceived as being poorly defended.
 Quickly seizing it would provide a good naval base in the south and provide a safe haven for Loyalists throughout the region.
-The idea of winning hearts and minds was still part of the British approach to the war.
+The concept of winning hearts and minds remained a key aspect of the British approach to the war.

 Charleston

-On 1 June 1776, Parker’s flotilla lay off Charleston but the lack of charts (see the Yankee Doodle Spies Blog Post on hydrography) forced the British to sound the waters while they waited for the tides to favor and attack.
-A good plan under the conditions, but the delay gave the American commander, Colonel William Moultrie, time to improve the defenses of Fort Sullivan on Sullivan’s Island.
+On June 1, 1776, Parker’s flotilla lay off Charleston, but the lack of charts (see the Yankee Doodle Spies Blog Post on hydrography) forced the British to sound the waters while they waited for the tides to favor an attack.
+It was a good plan under the conditions, but the delay gave the American commander, Colonel William Moultrie, time to improve the defenses of Fort Sullivan on Sullivan’s Island.

-On 28 June, Parker was finally able to land the British troops on Long Island, the island next up the coast to the north-east of Sullivan’s Island, and place ships where they could fire on the island.
-Despite a horrific bombardment, the defenders held out, protected by Fort Sullivan’s palmetto walls.
-The spongy bark palmetto logs absorbed cannon fire.
-The defenders had only a few guns but Moultrie used these to good effect.
-He concentrated their fire upon Parker’s flagship, HMS Bristol.
-In a stroke of ill-luck, the ship’s cable was shot away.
-Out of control, Bristol swung around, and guns from the fort poured enfilade fire into her.
+On June 28, Parker finally managed to land British troops on Long Island, the island further up the coast to the northeast of Sullivan’s Island, and positioned ships where they could bombard the island.
+Despite a severe bombardment, the defenders held their ground, shielded by Fort Sullivan’s palmetto walls.
+The spongy bark of the palmetto logs absorbed cannon fire.
+The defenders had only a few guns, but Moultrie utilized these effectively.
+He concentrated their fire on Parker’s flagship, HMS Bristol.
+In a stroke of bad luck, the ship’s cable was severed.
+Out of control, the Bristol swung around, and the guns from the fort unleashed enfilade fire upon her.

 Our commodore bravely stood his post on the quarterdeck in the finest tradition of the Royal Navy.
-But a heated cannonball, deadly red hot shot, seared his pants off his rear end and burned him badly.
-Meanwhile, things went from bad to worse.
-To evade capture the frigate HMS Actaeon ran onto shoals and grounded.
-Under American fire, the savvy British sailors burned their ship to avoid her capture.
-The intense fighting went on for 10 hours.
-Finally, with casualties amounting to over 250, Parker signaled the flotilla to break off and they disengaged.
+But a heated cannonball, deadly red hot shot, burned his pants off his rear end and inflicted serious injuries.
+Meanwhile, things deteriorated further.
+To evade capture, the frigate HMS Actaeon ran onto shoals and ran aground.
+Under American fire, the resourceful British sailors set their ship ablaze to prevent capture.
+The intense fighting continued for 10 hours.
+Finally, with casualties exceeding 250, Parker signaled the flotilla to break off, and they disengaged.

-Parker’s failure at Charleston saved the south for the glorious cause, at least for a few years.
-The resultant boost in American morale rallied southern patriots and subdued southern Loyalists.
-In the kind of war the rebellion was becoming, morale would prove decisive.
+Parker’s failure at Charleston saved the South for the glorious cause, at least for a few years.
+The resulting boost in American morale rallied southern patriots and subdued southern Loyalists.
+In this kind of war the rebellion was becoming, morale would prove decisive.

 True North

 With their commodore recovering from his burns, Parker’s flotilla made its way back to New York.
-There it joined the fleet under Admiral Richard Howe.
+There, it joined the fleet under Admiral Richard Howe.
 Commodore Parker recovered enough to command the squadron that captured Long Island in August 1776.
-There his ships supported the landing of British troops on Long Island, causing the rebel army to be forced from New York City.
+There, his ships supported the landing of British troops on Long Island, forcing the rebel army to retreat from New York City.

 Sir Henry Clinton |

-Commodore Parker remained on station at Rhode Island for almost a year with two 50-gun warships and several frigates under his command.
-Despite the seemingly apparent backwater assignment, his career was about to pivot him in a higher trajectory: flag rank!
+Commodore Parker remained stationed at Rhode Island for nearly a year with two 50-gun warships and several frigates under his command.
+Despite the seemingly obvious backwater assignment, his career was about to pivot him into a higher trajectory: flag rank!

 A Flag Officer